EUROPE

 Fair or foul, should these fish swim onto your plate this time of year, you might wish to take it as a sign.
 Carnival season is about to reach its climax.

-In 2023, February 22 will be the day to send all the foolishness of the carnival season sternly to bed.
+The Tuesday before Ash Wednesday is when all the foolishness of the carnival season is sent sternly to bed.
 Ash Wednesday marks the start of Lent, the traditional 40-day period of reflection, repentance preparation for the holiest Christian festival of the year, Easter.
 For many, it’s a time of abstinence from animal products or whatever vice they may be trying to kick, at least temporarily.

 Historical herring